Frequently Asked Questions Regarding Licensing

 For the FE exam, as many times as necessary to pass the exam.
 The NCEES policy allows examinees to take the FE exam once during any two-month testing window, and no more than three times in a twelve-month period.

-For the P&P exam, each approved applicant has four (4) consecutive chances to pass the exam.
+For the P&P exam, each approved applicant has three (3) consecutive chances to pass the exam during a four year period.
 (Board Rule §133.87(c))

-For the P&P exam, I missed an exam due to illness, death in my family, travel problems, business schedule, misunderstanding of the rules, etc. Can I ask to for an extension to the four (4) consecutive chances?
+For the P&P exam, I missed an exam due to illness, death in my family, travel problems, business schedule, misunderstanding of the rules, etc. Can I ask to for an extension to the three (3) chances?

 No extensions can be granted under any circumstances (Board Rule §133.67(b)(4)).